 I could fill pages and pages with the amazing geology of it all, but I’ll spare you.
-Needless to say, cool rocks are up there with fossils in them :0) The kids will love finding them, and there’s plenty of beautiful hiking trails.
-A really nice restaurant/gift shop is also located at the crest to relax in and take in the views.
-It makes a great day trip for the whole family!
+Needless to say, cool rocks are up there with fossils in them :0) My kids love to spot them, and there are endless miles of beautiful hiking trails.
+When you reach Sandia crest there are restrooms and a gift store to relax in and take in the views.

 This 200 acre homestead is a living museum of life for Spanish colonial settlers 300 years ago in central New Mexico (Mexican territory at the time).
 This is the place every fifth grader goes for a field trip.
 Yep, I did it, and then promptly forgot all about it.
 Until this summer when my husband suggested we visit again as a family.
 It was so cool!